BB1464/Academic_Blog/content/event/2022-03-13-oluwafemi-oyedele/index.md

 ---
-abstract: I will speaking on communicating data insights with visuals using ggplot2 at R Ladies Abuja.
+abstract: I will speaking on communicating data insights with visuals using ggplot2 at Abuja R Users Group.
 Here I will be talking on all the layers of ggplot2 and the session is going to be very impactful.
 address:
   city:
   country: Nigeria